aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---
 ````

 And then you set `version` to `output_collection`.
-Finally Aigis will generate a page for the components which is grouped by same `version` value.
+Finally, Aigis will generate a page for the components which is grouped by same `version` value.

 ```
 output_collection: